adaltas/node-csv/.github/ISSUE_TEMPLATE/feature_request.md

 title: ''
 labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Summary**

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the feature is.

-**Describe the solution you'd like**

-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**Motivation**

+If the feature is related to a problem, describe it.
+Add any other context explaining why this feature is of interest to you and the community.

+**Alternative**

-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of alternative solutions or features you've considered.

+**Draft**

+Write a proposal for the feature, how it works, its expected coverage, a sample code or unit test.
+If the feature is related to a documentation or article, write the content or the table of content you expect.

 **Additional context**